gittaqui/madeenamasjidduvall/README.md

 ```

 If you later add a front-end build pipeline, reintroduce a root `package.json` with actual build steps and update the GitHub Actions workflow (`app_location`, `output_location`).

+## Branch Strategy

+We use two primary branches:

+- `main`: Production deployment (static site + Azure Functions in `api/`).
+All subscriber / RSVP functionality remains active here.
+- `local-testing`: Safe sandbox for local experiments.
+Changes here are not deployed until merged to `main`.
+You can prototype alternative storage backends or refactors without affecting production.

+Rationale (chosen Option A): The site currently depends on the Functions API (`/api/subscribe`, `/api/rsvp`, `/api/prayer-times`).
+Removing or excluding `api/` from production would break core features.
+Consolidating dependencies under `api/` keeps deploy size lean while retaining dynamic capability.

+If you ever decide to spin out the backend to an external Functions App:
+1. Create a new repo or Azure Function resource.
+2. Expose the endpoints under a stable domain (e.g. `https://functions.madeenamasjid.com`).
+3. Update front-end JS fetch URLs and `staticwebapp.config.json` route auth.
+4. Remove `api/` and set `api_location: ""` (or delete) in the GitHub Actions workflow.

+For an on-demand API disable toggle (future Option C), a simple approach is to add a workflow conditional that skips `api_location` when a marker file (e.g. `.no-api`) exists on `main`.
+Not implemented yet—kept simple for reliability.